 Traffic and weather conditions can make it dangerous and time-consuming, so you often end up spending more time in your car than with the people you care about.
 In addition, it’s just a lot of pressure to make sure you see everyone you’re “supposed to.”

 Keep things simple and come up with a holiday calendar and then rotate.
 This year, meet at your Mom’s house for Christmas and then your house for New Year’s.
-Not only do you save time and the stress of traveling from one house to the other, you take turns on sharing the work of cooking and cleaning up for everyone.
+Not only do you save time and the stress of traveling from one house to the other, but you also take turns sharing the work of cooking and cleaning up for everyone.

 As an added benefit, you don’t consume the calories of holiday meals like you would have if you’d gone to two family functions in the same day.